ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 **Content provider tier 2:** Conference attendee paying for other content-items such as workshop organization and presentation, tutorials, panel organization, posters, application spotlights, invited presenters from TVCG and CG&A, etc.

 **Note to content providers:** All content providers need to register in order to sign video waiver form.
-A single content provider registration fee must be paid for each content-item.
+Content provider registration fees must be paid for each content-item (see the FAQ for more details), and these fees must be paid prior to the conference.

 All registration fees will be charged in USD dollars.